TheTestingMuse/thetestingmuse.github.io/_posts/2021-03-03-models-models-everywhere.md

 This paraphrases as "a reason for living"

-According to a study, feeling ikigai as described by the Japanese, usually means the feeling of accomplishment and fulfilment that follows when people pursue their passions.
+According to a study, ikigai as described by the Japanese, usually means the feeling of accomplishment and fulfilment that follows when people pursue their passions.

 Activities that allow one to feel ikigai are not forced on an individual; they are perceived as being spontaneous and undertaken willingly, and therefore are personal, depending entirely on a person's inner self.